 milk chocolately Paleo cookies, speckled with dark chocolate chips!

-½ cup grass fed butter, room temperature
+½ cup grass fed butter, room temperature (or ghee)

 ¾ cup Coombs maple sugar